AdhamRammadan/CyberRoad/README.md

 #### Adversary Emulation

 * [APTSimulator](https://github.com/NextronSystems/APTSimulator) - A Windows Batch script that uses a set of tools and output files to make a system look as if it was compromised.
-* [Atomic Red Team](ART)](https://github.com/redcanaryco/atomic-red-team) - Small and highly portable detection tests mapped to the Mitre ATT&CK Framework.
+* [Atomic Red Team (ART)](https://github.com/redcanaryco/atomic-red-team) - Small and highly portable detection tests mapped to the Mitre ATT&CK Framework.
 * [AutoTTP](https://github.com/jymcheong/AutoTTP) - Automated Tactics Techniques & Procedures.
 Re-running complex sequences manually for regression tests, product evaluations, generate data for researchers.
 * [Blue Team Training Toolkit](BT3)](https://www.bt3.no/) - Software for defensive security training, which will bring your network analysis training sessions, incident response drills and red team engagements to a new level.
 * [Caldera](https://github.com/mitre/caldera) - an automated adversary emulation system that performs post-compromise adversarial behavior within Windows Enterprise networks.
 It generates plans during operation using a planning system and a pre-configured adversary model based on the Adversarial Tactics, Techniques & Common Knowledge](ATT&CK™) project.
 * [DumpsterFire](https://github.com/TryCatchHCF/DumpsterFire) - The DumpsterFire Toolset is a modular, menu-driven, cross-platform tool for building repeatable, time-delayed, distributed security events.
 Easily create custom event chains for Blue Team drills and sensor /   alert mapping.
 Red Teams can create decoy incidents, distractions, and lures to support and scale their operations.
 * [Metta](https://github.com/uber-common/metta) - An information security preparedness tool to do adversarial simulation.
 * [Network Flight Simulator](https://github.com/alphasoc/flightsim) - flightsim is a lightweight utility used to generate malicious network traffic and help security teams to evaluate security controls and network visibility.
-* [Red Team Automation](RTA)](https://github.com/endgameinc/RTA) - RTA provides a framework of scripts designed to allow blue teams to test their detection capabilities against malicious tradecraft, modeled after MITRE ATT&CK.
+* [Red Team Automation (RTA)](https://github.com/endgameinc/RTA) - RTA provides a framework of scripts designed to allow blue teams to test their detection capabilities against malicious tradecraft, modeled after MITRE ATT&CK.
 * [RedHunt-OS](https://github.com/redhuntlabs/RedHunt-OS) - A virtual machine for adversary emulation and threat hunting.

 #### All in one Incident Response Tools